Iran to answer UN nuclear questions as deal talks near end

 Today, Tehran enriches uranium up to 60% purity — its highest level ever and a short technical step from weapons-grade levels of 90% and far greater than the nuclear deal’s 3.67% cap.
 Its stockpile of enriched uranium also continues to grow, worrying nuclear nonproliferation experts that Iran could be closer to the threshold of having enough material for an atomic weapon if it chose to pursue one.

 Undeclared sites played into the initial 2015 deal as well.
-That year the IAEA’s then-director-general also come to Tehran and visit one suspected weapons-program site at Parchin.
+That year the IAEA’s then-director-general went to Tehran and visited one suspected weapons-program site at Parchin.
 Inspectors also took samples there for analysis.

 Grossi’s inspectors also face challenges in monitoring Iran’s current advances in its civilian program.
 Iran has held IAEA surveillance camera recordings since February 2021, not letting inspectors view them amid the nuclear negotiations.

-In Vienna, negotiators appear to be signaling a deal is near — even as Russia’s war on Ukraine rages on.
-Russia’s ambassador there, Mikhail Ulyanov, has been a key mediator in the talks and tweeted Thursday that negotiations were “almost over.”
-That was something also acknowledged by French negotiator Philippe Errera.
+In Vienna, negotiators appear to be signaling a deal is near, even as Russia’s war in Ukraine rages on.
+Russian ambassador Mikhail Ulyanov has been a key mediator in the talks and tweeted Thursday that negotiations were “almost over.”
+That was also acknowledged by French negotiator Philippe Errera.

 “We hope to come back quickly to conclude because we are very, very close to an agreement,” Errera wrote Friday on Twitter.
 “But nothing is agreed until EVERYTHING is agreed!”